Posted on Friday 26 February 2016

 Tip 3: Develop an action plan and then worry about saving

 Become a planner before you start trying to save and meet financial goals.
-If you plan right and stay goal oriented, you can meet the majority of financial goals you establish.
-For instance, setting a timetable to pay on specific bills like: credit card bills, school loans--and more, will help you prepare for a better road to financial independence.
+If you plan right and stay goal-oriented, you can meet the majority of your financial goals.
+For instance, setting a timetable to pay specific bills like credit card bills, school loans—and more, will help you prepare for a better road to financial independence.
 Even if it means getting a cash advance sometimes.

 Tip 4: Stick to frugal spending habits

 Teach yourself the value of money early, while in college even.
 If you can stick to those frugal habits you were forced to while in graduate school you'll make better decisions for your financial future.
 Then you probably won't even need any express loans, etc.

 Tip 5: Don't live beyond your means

 Don't be like so many others and worry about making an impression in the crowd.
 Living beyond your means opens up the door to more debt, something you clearly want to avoid.
 When you do have excess funds, don't fall into the trap of using this as an excuse to spend.
 This is also applicable if you constantly hire people to work for you.
 In such an instance, you must structure your budget to hire the right employees without having to overspend.